Altarax/altarax/README.md

 # @altarax

 Hi !
-I'm Jayson or Altarax and I'm working on some projects.
-Essentially for me but maybe one day it will be useful to find my dream job.
+I'm Jayson or Altarax.
+I'm essentially working on some projects for myself but maybe one day it will be useful to find my dream job.

 [![My stats](https://github-readme-stats.vercel.app/api?username=altarax&count_private=true&show_icons=true&theme=cobalt)](https://github.com/altarax/github-readme-stats)